Victoria doesn’t remember the accident. She doesn’t remember

 the wheel after working an eight-hour graveyard shift at the casino.
 She

 doesn’t remember the impact of her SUV smashing into the back of

-the diesel or her door being cut off by first responders in an effort
+the diesel or the first responders cutting her door off in an effort to

 remember, but what she does remember is the care she received at Kaweah

 "Everyone was so good to me and my family," Victoria recalls.

 "The nurses treated me as if they were my mom.
 They told me to be

 strong and that I was going to be okay.
 They brought my family lunch and